Enfors/enforsbot/README.md

-# EnforsBot - a Twitter / Telegram bot
+# EnforsBot - a Twitter / Telegram chatbot

-EnforsBot is a small bot I run on my Raspberry Pi.
+EnforsBot is a small chatbot I run on my Raspberry Pi.
 It doesn't have that many features, but it does some things that are useful to me:

 - It allows me to ask it questions via Twitter or Telegram.